Finmeccanica head arrested over India bribe allegations

 Orsi’s arrest also risks derailing Finmeccanica’s plans to sell its non-core energy and transportation assets, something the company wants to do to avoid further downgrades of its credit ratings.

-Additional reporting by Ilaria Polleschi and Stephen Jewkes in Milan, and by Manoj Kumar and Nigam Prusty in New Delhi; Writing by Keith Weir and Lisa Jucca; Editing by David Stamp, Andrew Hay and Jim Marshall
+Additional reporting by Ilaria Polleschi and Stephen Jewkes in Milan, and by Manoj Kumar and Nigam Prusty in New Delhi; Writing by Keith Weir and Lisa Jucca; Editing by David Stamp